-Lecturers of the University of Twente who need to conduct live online lectures in order to achieve two-way interaction with their students, can use either Canvas Conferences or Microsoft Teams Meeting.
-In case Canvas Conferences and Microsoft Teams Meeting are lacking functionality, you can also choose to use Zoom.
-More instructions on how to get started with these tools are presented below.
+Lecturers of the University of Twente who need to conduct live online lectures in order to achieve two-way interaction with their students can choose between BigBlueButton (formerly called Conferences), Microsoft Teams Meetings, or Zoom.
+Instructions on how to get started with these tools are presented below.

-If you want to conduct a live stream and you have a Canvas Course, we recommend you to use Canvas Conferences.
+If you want to conduct a live stream and you have a Canvas Course, we recommend you to use BigBlueButton (formerly called Conferences).
 We strongly recommend limiting your sessions to a maximum of 100 students, as performance will degrade if you have a larger number of participants.
-Below you can find alternatives for large student groups (see 'the size of your student group').
-Instructions on how to get started with Canvas Conferences can be found here.
-If you have any further questions on Canvas Conferences, contact your faculty's e-learning specialist or the TELT team.
+Below you can find alternatives for larger student groups.
+Instructions on how to get started with BigBlueButton in Canvas can be found here.

 Microsoft Teams Meetings supports up to 1000 students per meeting, including the ability to have audio, video, screen sharing, whiteboards, and shared notes.
 Meetings can be scheduled or can be created ad-hoc.
 You can meet within a private space or within a team channel.
 Meetings can also be recorded and saved for attendees to review later.
 You can find instructions on how to get started with Microsoft Teams Meetings here.